RanAwaySuccessfully/marmalade/README.md

 * width: Camera horizontal resolution.
 * height: Camera vertical resolution.
 * fps: Camera frames per second.
 * model: Filename of the model file that MediaPipe will use for face tracking.
-Since this is a string value, it is surrouned by `"` (double quotes) unlike the numeric fields above.
+Since this is a string value, it is surrounded by `"` (double quotes) unlike the numeric fields above.
 * use_gpu: Set to `true` to attempt to use the GPU for processing MediaPipe, and leave it at `false` otherwise.

 ## Building, Testing, Debugging